AstralNoot/Multitool/README.md

 Step 1: Click the code button and download the files as a zip.

 Step 2: Unzip the files and run the batch file.

-Notes:

-The batch file will ask for administration provlages this is normal.

-The batch file will download the required programs from the internet using invoke web request.